kshitij-20-01/kshitij-20-01/README.md

 # Hello there!
-I am Parth and I love to create!
+I am Kshitij and I love to create!

 ## A little bit about me :

-I am an Undergraduate researcher that loves to make goofy projects.
+I am an Undergraduate researcher that loves to indulge in Robots.
 I'm really intrigued by AI/ML, Computer Vision, LLMs, GANs and robotics.
-Feel free to reach me out on discord - PS_Venom#6364

 ---
 <h3 align="left">Connect with me:</h3>
 <p align="left">